siran/writing/books/The Physics of Energy Flow v2/The Physics of Energy Flow v2 - 208 Research Agenda and Open Problems.md

 ---
-title: The Physics of Energy Flow - Ranked Research Agenda and Falsification Program
+title: The Physics of Energy Flow v2 - Research Agenda and Open Problems
 date: 2026-03-14
 ---

-# 208. Ranked Research Agenda and Falsification Program
+# 208. Research Agenda and Open Problems

-The purpose of this appendix is not to defend the framework by rhetoric.
-It is to state, in a form as operational as possible, what still has to be proved, what still has to be tested, what would count as failure, and which papers would most efficiently convert the present program into a public scientific contribution.
+The purpose of this appendix is to state, in as operational a form as possible, what still has to be proved, what still has to be tested, and which papers would most efficiently convert the present program into a public scientific contribution.

 The guiding attitude is simple:

 - preserve all measured values,
 - reinterpret the ontology and derivation,
 - state clearly where the framework is complete,
-- state clearly where it can fail.
+- state clearly which decisive questions still govern its development.

 ## 208.1 Present Status